Joslyn Art Museum: Building history

 Kiewit started construction on the Joslyn Memorial building in 1928, but plans for the building started to come together much earlier, in 1920.
 Since the Joslyns were particularly fond of music, the building was initially designed as a concert hall.
 Art galleries were added at the suggestion of various arts groups throughout Omaha.

-The Memorial occupies a large and impressive art deco building designed by John McDonald (architect) and Alan McDonald (architect).
+The Memorial occupies a large and impressive art deco building designed by John McDonald and Alan McDonald.
 John McDonald was a close friend to the Joslyns; before designing the Memorial, he designed their Scottish castle-like home, commonly known as the Joslyn Castle, along with several other public and residential buildings throughout Omaha.
 The impressive art deco facade of the building drew inspiration from Egyptian temples, art moderne motifs, and the Nebraska capitol building in Lincoln.
 The Memorial building is constructed of Georgia pink marble, with 38 different marbles from all over the world and stone from across Europe and Africa in the interior.

 The decorative panels on the exterior were designed by sculptor John David Brcin, and refer to the peoples of the plains—both the original Native American inhabitants and the later European explorers and settlers.
 There are eight decorative panels in total around the outside of the building: Dissemination of Intelligence (front right), The Pioneer Press (front left), The Homesteaders (north), Civic Builders (south), Indian Signal Fire (north), Indian Prayer for Life (south), Indian Picture Writing (back north), and Indian Sign Language (back south).
 The inscriptions carved on the building were written by Hartley Burr Alexander.
 Sarah gave $2.6 million for the construction of the Memorial building, and an endowment for its continued maintenance.

-The Joslyn Memorial building opened in 1931 and consisted of various art galleries, a concert hall, a lecture hall, an art library, classrooms, and an atrium with a fountain.
+The Joslyn Memorial building opened on November 29, 1931 and consisted of various art galleries, a concert hall, a lecture hall, an art library, classrooms, and an atrium with a fountain.
+At Sarah Joslyn's request, the opening was commemorated with no fanfare.
+There was no opening speeches or ribbon cutting, and Sarah Joslyn herself watched from the street.
+Nevertheless, the opening was attended by an estimated 25-30,000 people.
 In 1938, the Memorial was listed as one of the one hundred finest buildings in the United States.
 Several decades after the Memorial building opened to the public, it was running out of space for staff and the growing collection.
 Eugene Kingman, the director of the Joslyn during the 1960s, wanted the Joslyn to be the "Smithsonian of Omaha," a place where science and the arts could come together.
 With this idea in mind, he wanted to expand the Memorial and construct additional buildings, which would include a science museum and a planetarium.
 Lack of funds for the project and Kingman's departure in 1969 put an end to this plan.
 However, Kingman saved quite a bit of historical material as part of his vision for the Memorial, which was later donated to historical museums around Omaha.
 After his departure, the Joslyn Memorial returned to a strong focus on the arts.